magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/physical_digital_realities/anchoring.md

     nullptr, // Optional tags
     nullptr, // Optional AllTags flag
     nullptr, // Optional space IDs
-    0,       // Skip count
-    10,      // Limit on the number of anchors to return [](const AnchorCollectionResult& Result) {
+    0,       // How many anchors to skip returning (starting from the zeroth anchor) 10,      // Limit how many anchors are returned by this query [](const AnchorCollectionResult& Result) {
         if (Result.GetResultCode() == csp::systems::EResultCode::Success) {
             // Process retrieved anchors